ankiitsiinha/cv/README.md

 <br><br>

 **Student** @ [IIM Kashipur](http://www.iimkashipur.ac.in/) _(July 2022 - Present)_ <br>
-I'm Enrolled for the Flagship couurse of MBA at IIM Kashipur.
+I'm Enrolled for the Flagship course of MBA at IIM Kashipur.
   - The new experience at IIM will get added here.
   - Keep Reading for further updates